invoiceninja/invoiceninja/docs/introduction.rst

 So let’s jump right in and take a look at the different elements that make up your invoicing dashboard.

 When you login to your Invoice Ninja account, you’ll automatically arrive on the Dashboard page.
-To go to the Dashboard page from anywhere in the site, click the Dashboard tab on the main taskbar.
+To go to the Dashboard page from anywhere in the site, click the Dashboard tab on the main sidebar at the left of your screen.

+Sidebar – Navigating Your Invoice Ninja Account
+"""""""""""""""""""""""""""""""""""""""""""""""

+The Sidebar, at the left of your screen, is always visible, no matter where you are in your Invoice Ninja account.
+Use the sidebar to get where you want to go, quickly and easily.
+When you click on a specific tab, you'll go to the list page.
+So, if you click on Invoices, you'll navigate to the Invoices list page.
+Same for Quotes, Payments, Products, Recurring, Credits and many others.

+Want to create a new invoice, quote, task, list, payment, or any other new item?
+Hover on the relevant tab, and click the blue plus sign that appears on the right hand side of the tab.
+You'll be automatically redirected to the "Create New…" page.

+The last two tabs on the list are Reports and Settings.
+Click on Reports to navigate to the reporting page of your account.
+Here you can create all types of reports about your invoicing.

+To manage any of your account settings, click on the Settings tab.
+Then you can work on the full range of account settings via the taskbar of the Settings page.

+Data Boxes – Your Instant Invoicing Overview
+""""""""""""""""""""""""""""""""""""""""""""

-The first thing you’ll notice about the Dashboard page is the three large data boxes at the top of the screen.
+One of the first things you’ll notice about the Dashboard page is the three large data boxes at the top of the screen.
 These are designed to offer a simple yet powerful overview of your total business accounts:

 - **Total Revenue**: The total amount that your business has brought in to date.
 - **Average Invoice**: The amount of the current average invoice.
 Note this will change over time, depending upon your income.